open-lv/air-guard/hardware/README.md

 GAISA SARGS is an open source air quality monitor DIY kit for kids & teenagers.

-It consists of 3 boards:
-The main board

 Current revision: **02**

 Known bugs: **none yet**